 Although cannabis does not produce strong features of physical addiction/dependence in the same way that long-term heavy use of alcohol or benzodiazepines (such as Valium aka diazepam) does, it is still considered to produce a psychological dependency disorder.

-Cannabis dependency, officially known as CUD, may be characterized as continued use of cannabis despite clinically significant impairment in domains such as work, educational, relationship, and financial responsibilities.
-A 2015 survey found that of the 22.2 million Americans who report currently using cannabis, 4.2 million reported experiencing symptoms consistent with CUD in the past year.
-However, with psychosocial treatment and motivation to quit, CUD can be treated with a high rate of success.
+Cannabis dependency, officially known as CUD, may be characterized as continued use of cannabis despite clinically significant impairment in domains such as work, educational, relationship, and financial responsibilities .
+A 2015 survey found that of the 22.2 million Americans who report currently using cannabis, 4.2 million reported experiencing symptoms consistent with CUD in the past year .
+However, CUD can be successfully treated with psychosocial therapies, and personal motivation to quit or reduce use [4,5].
 If you feel that your cannabis use has become a problem, talk to your doctor, or contact a local drug rehabilitation center about getting help!

 Involvement in psychiatric/psychological problems: